sadiatasneemkhan/SENG-438-A3/Assignment3-ReportTemplate.md

 (Note that some labs require individual reports while others require one report for each group.
 Please see each lab document for details.)

-# 1 Introduction
+# 1. Introduction

 Text…

-# 2 Manual data-flow coverage calculations for X and Y methods
+# 2. Manual Data-flow Coverage Calculations for DataUtiliites.calculateColumnTotal() and Range.combine()

 Text…

-# 3 A detailed description of the testing strategy for the new unit test
+# 3. Testing Strategy For New Unit Tests

 Our plan for this testing was to initially check our adequacy criteria for our test cases from assignment 2 and see where changes would need to be made to meet the given requirements for statement, branch and condition coverage.
 Upon completing this step, we discovered most of our methods covered in assignment 2 testing already met the criteria for this assignment.
 So we decided as a group to further expand our testing on these methods to increase our testing.
 Using our previous blackbox tests and EclEmma together, we looked into the methods being tested and saw what lines were partially covered or uncovered and developed test cases to test those lines to increase our coverage.
 After optimising out assignment 2 testing we felt that we should add 1 more method to develop some additional test cases to gain more experience.

-# 4 A high level description of five selected test cases you have designed using coverage information, and how they have increased code coverage
+# 4. How Code Coverage Was Increased For 5 Selected Test Cases

 The five test cases that we designed to increase our code coverage are: